Summary

 Westrick trail: Nice path through mature woods.
 Bit of a climb off Beaver Valley road but nothing crazy.
 Connects with Herman Fields at some pastures.

 Bollinger trail: Acts as a connector spine trail along Beaver Valley road.
 Fairly sunny and is unfortunately a bit noisy at times due to traffic.
 Be careful crossing the road!
 There are a few steep hills but they are short.
 Some stretches are a bit squishy, both in the woods and in open fields, thanks to poorly drained soils.
-Nearby Patton once had a massive brick and tile factory (Patton Pavers are all over the world), so you can guess that soils tend towards clay and don’t drain the best.
+In 2024 they placed stone to fix some areas.
+Nearby Patton once had a massive brick factory (Patton Pavers are all over the world), so you can guess that soils tend towards clay and don’t drain the best.

-Old Glendale Road: We haven’t covered all of it, but it seems like a very easy wide trail, as you’d expect from a previous road.
+Old Glendale Road: Mostly a very easy wide trail, as you’d expect from a previous road.
+It does climb a bit at the Bater Patch end.
 Footing is a mix of dirt and gravel.
 Shaded with beautiful mature woods and a few stands of hemlocks, with glimpses of the lake.

 Water

-Or there is the lake.
-With all the boat launches, you can probably wade your horse in and bathe except during busy boating times.
+With all the boat launches, you can easily wade your horse in and bathe in the lake, but the launches can be very busy on weekends in nice weather.

 Hunting